Early Wynn: Cleveland Indians (1949–1957)

 The Indians were excited about Wynn's potential, but they felt he needed more pitches to be truly successful.
 Though he threw a changeup, Wynn relied almost exclusively on his fastball and did not have any other pitches available at his disposal.
 Pitching coach Mel Harder, a four-time All-Star with the Indians in the 1930s, taught Wynn how to throw a curveball, slider, and knuckleball; Wynn had the curveball and slider "mastered" by the middle of the 1949 season, according to Fleitz.
 "I could throw the ball when I came here [to Cleveland],” remembered Wynn, “but Mel made a pitcher out of me."
 With Cleveland, he developed into a key part of what Fleitz called "one of the greatest pitching rotations of all time," joining Feller, Bob Lemon and Mike Garcia.
 Cleveland manager Al López later called those four pitchers "the greatest pitching staff I ever saw during 33 years in the majors."

 Wynn pitched all 11 innings of a game against the White Sox on May 28, allowing two runs as the Indians prevailed 3–2.
 On June 3, Wynn held the Red Sox to four hits and one run as the Indians prevailed 8–1.
 Interestingly, though he was perfecting his new pitches as the 1949 season wore on, Wynn had more success earlier in the year.
 He had a 7–1 record with a 3.60 ERA through July 17; thereafter, he posted a 4–6 record with a 4.62 ERA.
 On August 2, he held his former team to one run in an 8–1 victory.
 Wynn's 23 starts were his fewest in a season not interrupted by military service since 1941; he posted an 11–7 record and a 4.15 ERA.

 By 1950, Wynn was the number two starter in Cleveland's rotation, behind Lemon and ahead of Feller (third).
 From June 16 through July 9, he won six straight appearances, including a game on July 9 in which he pitched five shutout innings of relief.
 Wynn struck out a season-high 11 batters on July 6 in a 5–2 win over the White Sox.
 He limited the Tigers to two runs over 10 innings on August 14 in a 3–2 victory.
 Five days later, he held the White Sox to three hits and no runs in a 1–0 triumph.
 He shut out the White Sox again in his last start of the year on September 26, allowing six hits in a 2–0 victory.
-In 1950, he recorded 18 wins and led the AL with a 3.20 ERA.
+In 1950, he recorded 18 wins and led the AL with a 3.20 ERA, the highest of any player to lead the league in that category.
 Wynn also surpassed the 100-strikeout mark for the first time, finishing the year with 143.
 1950 was the first of seven straight seasons in which Wynn would win at least 17 games.